-According to the United States Census Bureau’s 2015 population estimate, Port St. Lucie is the 8th largest city in Florida with 179,413 residents.
-Currently, it is the 3rd largest city in South Florida and the 8th largest city in Florida, surpassing Fort Lauderdale’s population of 178,590.
+According to the United States Census Bureau’s 2016 population estimate, Port St. Lucie is the 8th largest city in Florida with over 189,300 residents.
+Currently, it is the 3rd largest city in South Florida and the 8th largest city in Florida, surpassing Fort Lauderdale’s population of 178,752.

 It occupies an area of 120 square miles in St. Lucie County on Florida’s east coast, about 50 miles north of West Palm Beach, half way between Miami and Orlando.

 Average temperatures range from 64 degrees in February to 82 degrees in August, making the city and surrounding area a tourist destination and nature lover’s paradise.
-The attractive environment and top-rated park system stand out in southeast Florida, and the unspoiled river, top-rated golf courses and growing arts and performance community are key reasons for the city’s growth in recent years.
+The attractive environment including the top-rated park system, golf courses, St. Lucie River, and growing arts and performance community stand out as key reasons for the city’s growth in recent years.

 In other words, there is plenty of room to grow for businesses, for families, and for people seeking the amenities of a big city while enjoying the comforts of a familiar hometown.

 The city is led by a five-member elected Council, which sets policy and determines the long-term vision for the city.
 The Council appoints a City Manager to handle the daily business affairs, and a City Attorney to provide legal advice.
 This system is called a Council-Manager form of local government.
 Each Council member has one vote, including the Mayor, so legislative authority is equally spread among all five members.